devicetree-org/lopper/docs/sdt-from-linux-architecture.md

 ### Adding a new board

-1. Vendor the relevant upstream Linux DT into `lopper/data/upstream/linux/` (or the appropriate vendor fork subdirectory) by adding it to `scripts/upstream-manifest.yaml` and re-running `scripts/sync-upstream.py`.
+1. Vendor the relevant upstream Linux DT into `lopper/data/upstream/` by adding a `boards.<your-board>` entry to `scripts/upstream-manifest.yaml` (list the board's files under the source they come from — reuse the existing `sources:` metadata), then re-run `scripts/sync-upstream.py`.
+Shared files (e.g. a SoC `.dtsi` another board already vendors) can be listed again under your board; the sync dedups them.
-2. (Optional) Vendor the upstream Zephyr DT similarly.
+2. (Optional) Vendor the upstream Zephyr DT similarly, under the board's `zephyr:` file list.
 3. Create `lopper/data/boards/<your-board>/` with:
    - `source.yaml` declaring `linux:` and (optionally) `zephyr:` blocks pointing at the vendored files.
 Copy from a reference